DashboardCode/BsMultiSelect/README.md

 ````

-BsMultiSelect handles click event friendly to modals and popups.
-Important: events preventDefault, stopPropagation were not used, but to simplify the identification of click event's target during the bubling I remove dom elments (intiated by the click on "x" button) using setTimeout(..,0);
+BsMultiSelect handles click events friendly to modals and popups.
+Important: `preventDefault`, `stopPropagation` were not used (for mouse events), but to simplify the identification of click event's target during the bubling I remove dom elments (intiated by the click on "x" button) using setTimeout(..,0);

+For keyboard events `preventDefault` was used to
+    a) handle tab `9`  as autocompleate
+    b) arrows `38`, `40` to prevent browser still them;
+    c) enter `13` to prvent default button action (submit etc.)
+    d) esc `27` to not dublicate `clear text` functionlity

 ## Features